BuoyantIO/hazl-orders-playground/README.md

 └── warehouse-oakland.yaml
 ```

-For each version, there are two copies of the Orders application:
+For each version, two copies of the Orders application exist:

-- `orders-hpa`: HAZL version of the orders app with Horizontal Pod Autoscaling
+- `orders-hpa`: HAZL version of the orders app with Horizontal Pod Autoscaling (default)
 - `orders-nohpa`: HAZL version of the orders app without Horizontal Pod Autoscaling

 The `hpa` version of the application, `orders` is soft-linked to `orders-app-oha-bb/orders-hpa`.